Akhlaquea01/Node_MongoDb/Readme.md

 5. **dotenv** (^16.3.1):
    - Dotenv is a module that loads environment variables from a .env file into process.env.
 It helps manage environment-specific configuration variables in Node.js applications and keeps sensitive information like API keys and database credentials out of version control.
+   Removed as it comes native with node v20.6.0

 6. **express** (^4.18.2):
    - Express.js is a popular web application framework for Node.js.
 It provides a robust set of features for building web servers and APIs, including routing, middleware support, request handling, and more.